orels1/shaders.orels.sh/src/pages/docs/toon/base-shader.md

 - Albedo Tint: Controls how much the outline is tinted by the albedo texture
 - Width Mask: Controls the widths of the outline via the red channel of the texture.
 It will multiply the **Width** value by the texture value
 - Width: Controls the width of the outline
+- Adjust by Vertex Color: Enables adjusting the width of the outline by the vertex color of the mesh.
+Uses the red channel of the vertex color and multiplies the width by its value.
+- Ignore Stencils: Skips the stencil test for the outline.
+  - This is useful when you want to see outlines on top of the surface of your mesh instead of just around it.
+E.g. if you have clothing with folding details or things like buttons, you can use this to outline them as well.

 {% callout type="note" title="Outline Approach" %}
 ORL Toon uses a pass-based outline, which avoids using geometry shaders, but will have visual splits on hard edges.
 It does benefit from using stencils, on the other hand, so it works in the Transparent mode as well.